colbyj/bride-of-frankensystem/docs/framework/database_layer.rst

 Pick custom-model names that don't shadow a questionnaire or a JSONTable. ``class Demographics(db.Model)`` while ``questionnaires/demographics.json`` exists will collide on ``db.Demographics``/``db.demographics`` — case differs but the underlying database table name (set by ``__tablename__`` for custom models, or the filename for questionnaires/JSONTable) needs to be unique across all three.

+System tables use the ``bofs_`` prefix, questionnaires use ``questionnaire_``, and JSONTables use ``table_``.
+Custom models should avoid all three prefixes.
+A name clash (between a JSON file and a system table or an existing model) now produces a startup error with a diagnostic message rather than failing silently.

 A typical split: JSONTable for participant-generated data (trial responses, event logs), ``models.py`` for shared study-level data (stimulus pools, condition manifests, scoring rubrics) that participant data joins against.
 The two reference each other via foreign keys.

 Limitations